Cheongsan station

 Cheongsan station is an elevated metro station on Line 1 of the Seoul Subway in Yeoncheon, South Korea.

 The station was first opened as Choseong-ri station on Gyeongwon Line on December 30, 1951.
 During the electrification work of the Dongducheon - Yeoncheon section of Gyeongwon Line, the station was replaced by a newly built elevated station at about 1 km north of the original station site.
-The new station was also re-named to the current name.
+The new station was also renamed to the current name.
 On December 16, 2023, the new station opened as Seoul Subway Line 1 was extended from Soyosan to Yeoncheon.